 - Denouement: Harry and his friends survive and are honored in front of the whole school.

 As you can see, the rising action contains most of the story.

 The Rising Action Belongs in Each Act and Each Scene, Too

 Your story needs rising action, but so does every act and even every scene.

-That means in the average novel, film or screenplay—which has fifty to seventy scenes—you should have fifty to seventy rising actions and fifty to seventy climactic choices.
+That means in the average novel, film, or screenplay—which has fifty to seventy scenes—you should have fifty to seventy rising action moments and fifty to seventy climactic choices.